Menu

 Some shrubs such as Cornus sanguinea or even trees, such as Betula would be suitable for a large planter.

-See the table below for a comprehensive list of plants suitable for rain gardens:
+See the table below for a comprehensive list of plants suitable for rain gardens, as recommended by South East Rivers Trust:

 Common name